Parth-Dua/Instagram-Reach-Analysis/README.md

 Functioning of the code:
 The main file is insta_main.py which links all the pages and includes the code for the navigation between pages.
 The home_page consists of code for the home page .
 The  visualise file is used for data visualisation.
 The view_data file is used for viewing and analysing the dataset.
 The prediction file is used to predict impressions with 3 popular machine learning models.
+The View Dataset file consists of a highly interactive display of the dataset with filters, viewing specific columns etc.
+The correlation graphs and distributions are highly interactive and the features can be selected .
+The prediction model does not use hyper parameter tuning INTENTIONALLY so as to make a highly interactive web app in which users can experiment and have COMPLETE control of the machine learning model.

 Requirements :